garden-io/garden/docs/garden-for/containers/using-remote-container-builder.md

 order: 1
 ---

-The Remote Container Builder enables you to build container images using **blazing-fast, remote build compute instances** managed by Garden.
-Each built layer of your Dockerfile is stored on low-latency, high-throughput NVMe storage, so that your entire team can benefit from shared build cached.
-This can result in [significantly faster builds](https://garden.io/blog/oem-cloud-builder).
+The [Remote Container Builder](../../features/remote-container-builder.md) enables you to build container images using **blazing-fast, remote build compute instances** managed by Garden and to share build caches with your team.

-Follow the steps below to enable the Remote Container Builder.
+Our free-tier includes a certain amount of build minutes and layer caching per month and you get more by switching to our team or enterprise tiers.
+You can learn more about the [different tiers here](https://garden.io/plans).

+If you run out of build minutes, Garden will simply fallback to local builds without any disruption.

 ## Enabling Remote Container Builder